Avatar: The Last Airbender: Legacy

-Avatar: The Last Airbender has become a cult classic and had a large impact in the 2010s on how networks viewed animated programs; subsequent children's shows would often blur the lines between youth and adult programming, featuring more adult themes.
+Avatar: The Last Airbender become a cult classic and had a large impact in the 2010s on how networks viewed animated programs; subsequent children's shows would often blur the lines between youth and adult programming, featuring more adult themes.

-Multiple media publications have hailed Avatar as one of the best (animated) television series of all time.
-In 2013, TV Guide included Avatar among the 60 greatest cartoon of all-time list.
+Multiple media publications have hailed Avatar as one of the greatest animated television series of all time.
+In 2013, TV Guide included Avatar in its 60 greatest cartoons of all-time list.
 In 2018, Vanity Fair ranked the series as the 11th-best animated TV show.
 IndieWire ranked Avatar at number 36 on its 2018 list of the "50 Best Animated Series Of All Time".

 The series experienced a resurgence in popularity following its addition to Netflix on May 15, 2020; it reached the number-one position on the platform's top series in the U.S. four days after release, and was the most-popular film or show for the week of May 14–21.
 The series maintained a spot within Netflix's top ten series for a record-setting 60 days, the most of any show since the company debuted its list of top series in February 2020.
 The series would become the most-streamed children's series on the platform for the year.
-Both fans and co-creators Michael Dante DiMartino and Bryan Konietzko attributed Avatar's renewed popularity to its relevance to contemporary events, including the COVID-19 pandemic and racial unrest in the U.S., with DiMartino remarking: "The major issues in the stories—genocide, totalitarianism, systemic injustice, abuse—sadly, these have been pervasive issues throughout history and continue to be.
+Both fans and co-creators DiMartino and Konietzko attributed Avatar's renewed popularity to its relevance to contemporary events, including the COVID-19 pandemic and racial unrest in the U.S., with DiMartino remarking: "The major issues in the stories—genocide, totalitarianism, systemic injustice, abuse—sadly, these have been pervasive issues throughout history and continue to be.
 The show is a reflection of our world.
 But now, we happen to be living through a time in which all these problems have been exacerbated."